 Within 2 days of launching our first Backcountry Access Ski Course in St Foy in 2013 all places had sold out.
-Due to unprecedented levels of demand we have now included one further Backcountry Access Course for 2013.
-Different venue, different time of year, 21 places available – amazing skiing.
+Due to unprecedented levels of demand we have increased the number of Backocuntry Access courses and included Maribel and the Three Valleys for 2015.

 THREE VALLEYS BACKCOUNTRY ACCESS

 WHY BACKCOUNTRY ACCESS?

 The Backcountry Access Course is the perfect extension from Snoworks Backcountry and Off-Piste courses.
 Backcountry Access is for skiers who are willing to put in a bit more work in order to access unbelievable off-piste with the use of touring skis and skins combined with use of the local lift system.